Case Management

 -

-SFN 405 – Application for Assistance can be used as an application for review if the SNAP program has been designated on the form and household has been notified of upcoming review with SPACES generated Review Form.
+SFN 405 - Application for Assistance can be used as an application for review if the SNAP program has been desginated on the form and household has been notified of upcoming review with SPACES generated Review Form.

 -